 - Improved circulation and lung capacity via deep breathing

 There are various places where you look for help regarding Pilates.
-These include your local council or a local leisure amenity, a community center, an osteo clinic in Melbourne CBD and Reservoir, a physiotherapy clinic, a Pilates or a Yoga studio, a competent Pilates or yoga teacher or even a physiotherapist trained for Pilates.
+These include your local council or a local leisure amenity, a community center, an osteopathic clinic, a physiotherapy clinic, a Pilates or a Yoga studio, a competent Pilates or yoga teacher or even a physiotherapist trained for Pilates.